 To find out more about trauma informed practice, please click here to visit for more information about the Power Threat Meaning Framework or the Scottish Government website

-therapy and what had happened in the past.
-Together you would then decide on how best to support you with this.
+are used to gain an understanding of what has had happened in the past and the issues you wish to address.
+Together you would then decide on how best way to support you with this.

 Everybody’s experiences and difficulties are unique and therefore so is the pace and length of the therapy.
-Lizzy feels that each of their client's is the expert in their experiences and so they are best placed to decide what is right for then.

 Lizzy Pittock is an inclusive practitioner and welcomes people of all ages from all communities, ethnicities, LGBTQIA+, and people with disabilities.